Why are these products called the Anti-Cables?

 The red coating will not wear off under normal conditions.
 The red coating can be scraped off with a sharp knife edge, yet a sharp knife would also cut any typical cable as well.

 The great thing about the red coating is it also keeps oxygen off the copper through the life of the cables, preventing oxidation and sonic degradation.
 This is something no typical speaker cable can do.
 Cut open a 5 year old set of typical cables, and don’t be surprised if the copper looks discolored like an old penny.

 Yes, with the Anti-Cable Speaker Wires, but not recommended for any other speaker cables.

-A typical speaker cable’s dielectric affect will accumulate with longer runs, causing the distortion to become worse and worse.
+A typical speaker cable’s dielectric effect will accumulate with longer runs, causing the distortion to become worse and worse.
 For example, AudioQuest FAQ pages stated that, “…the speaker hooked up to the longer cable will sound as though it is lacking punch and dynamics.”

 Since the Anti-Cables have almost no dielectric material, running different lengths (within reason) does not cause sonic problems.
 Simply select the length needed for each speaker when filling your shopping bag.
 Keeping the lengths within a 2:1 ratio for critical speakers (Left, Right, and Center Channel) will guarantee success.

 Being able to run different lengths with the Anti-Cable Speaker Wires is an attestment of how much they don’t sound like cables.